-With over 28 points of interest throughout, the St. Pete Pier has a lot of options for date nighters.
-For a totally free date, just head to the Pier for a stroll hand-in-hand along the water.
+For a totally free date, just head to the Pier to walk, rollerblade or bike along the water.
 The St. Pete Pier features a continuous sidewalk plus a shady boardwalk landscaped with native plants.
-Also check out the eco-friendly Bioswale and picnic area, a park with plenty of green space and shade for setting up a romantic picnic.
+The eco-friendly Bioswale and picnic area offers green space and shade for setting up a romantic picnic.

 Want to sip on an adult beverage while strolling?
 Take your drink to-go in a Pier-approved cup from one of the eateries.